Zoldyako/Zoldyako-Krita-Themes/README.md

 # Zoldyako's Themes for Krita

-This repository will be the default place for downloading my themes for Krita.

-later I'll add for this README:
-- Screenshots of the themes
-- How to download the themes (DONE)
-- How to install the themes (DONE)
-- Maybe how to make your own themes

 ### How to download
 - Go to [Themes Release Page](https://github.com/Zoldyako/Zoldyako-Krita-Themes/releases/tag/v2)
 - Click on the themes you want to download